 Much of the position is cutting and pasting the material into the software program.
 It is helpful to have some understanding of how computers work but not more than one can teach themselves.
 At times, there are several things going on and you have to learn how to stay calm.
 And there will be times when things go wrong, and you need to accept / laugh / learn from them and move on.
 I need to learn to give myself some grace as I know I will make some mistakes and learn from them.

 I enjoy getting to know the staff and pastors better.
 I enjoy contributing my time and energy to the services.
-I enjoy thinking about and better understanding the gospel and try to apply it to my life.
+I enjoy thinking about and better understanding the gospel and trying to apply it to my life.
 I enjoy the challenges to solve a problem in a tight time frame.
-I enjoy my time in a quite sanctuary preparing for the services, listening to the organist or choirs practice.
+I enjoy my time in a quiet sanctuary preparing for the services and listening to the organist or choirs practice.
 I enjoy the flexibility to fit the preparation time into my schedule as I travel often during the week.

 My faith has grown in the area of acceptance of others and refraining from judgment.
 I often ask myself “What would Jesus Do”.
 The answer to most of my questions is he would accept those that we often shed/judge/dismiss.
 He would wash their feet, cloth and feed them, and invite them to follow.